Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "The day."
 Cèresnav's manifestation flickered, steadied.
 His eyes—not quite focused, never quite focused—seemed to be looking at something Vèirnav couldn't see.
 "I need to know the day.
 My daughter's Name Day is coming.
 I should purchase a gift."

-The cold in Vèirnav's fingers spread up his arms, into his chest, settled there like fog.
+The cold in Vèirnav's fingers spread up his arms, into his chest, settled there like winter fog.

 In twenty years, Cèresnav had never mentioned a daughter.